tj12345654/North-Carolina-Financial-and-Health-Data/README.md

 [How to Download from GitHub](https://zapier.com/blog/how-to-download-from-github/)

 ## Reproducibility
-If you wish to see how this data was produced, click [here](https://github.com/tj12345654/North-Carolina-Financial-and-Health-Data/blob/main/Data_Subset_Instructions.ipynb)
+If you wish to see a step-by-step process of how this data was produced, click [here](https://github.com/tj12345654/North-Carolina-Financial-and-Health-Data/blob/main/Data_Subset_Instructions.ipynb)

+If you wish to recreate the data or make your own changes, click [here](https://github.com/tj12345654/North-Carolina-Financial-and-Health-Data/blob/main/CountyHealthData_2014-2015.csv) for the raw dataset.

 ## Acknowledgements
 This was a project made for my English 105 class at University of North Carolina at Chapel Hill for Dr. Gotzler.